madhu168/Lowes-Project/README.md

 Command to run the code - npm start(in terminal)

-use the links to check the crud operations in Postman API eg. http://localhost:3000/event - get request
+The urls are checked for the crud operations in Postman API eg. http://localhost:3000/event - get request